 Teledata Select offers a whole range of services that will help you meet your business goals.
 Starting with a complimentary review of your current telecommunication bills to identify errors and find opportunities for savings, better service and more functionality.
 We also offer project management for new service implementation and infrastructure installs, including fiber and low voltage cabling.
 Call us at 404-257-1502 to discuss your current Telecom Service Solution and what you would like to get out of it.
 Or send us a note via This Link to start a no obligation discussion of your specific business technology needs.

-Don Miller is a PMP certified Project Manager located in Greenville, SC.
+Don Miller is a PMP certified Project Manager located in Charlotte, NC.
 He has come to Teledata Select via Seattle, New York and Washington DC.
 His experience running small to multi-million dollar projects in the Banking, Software, Telecommunications and Insurance Industries across the US has given him a wide range of business experience.